 Where possible, we will pass the contact information you give to the manufacturer, so they can send you a piece directly.

 We need to know the manufacturer and puzzle details; all puzzles include a "Missing piece" card (or slip) with a manufacturing date code, and we need this to ensure an exact replacement.
 (The dies used to cut puzzles change from time to time.)
 Then we need to know which piece, and your contact details.
-(You can supply a full address later, after we have been in contact by email.)

 - If you need help identifying the manufacturer, this page includes pictures of the Japanese names and logos: Guide to Japanese manufacturers.

 - To get help identifying the date code on the "Missing piece" form, select the manufacturer from the pull-down list to see a sample: